openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 Similarly to ``string``, ``bigint`` type has dual semantics.

-If created, assigned or passed as an argument, type ``bigint`` behaves in the same manner as a reference type (see :ref:`Reference Types`).
+If created, assigned, or passed as an argument, type ``bigint`` behaves in the same manner as a reference type (see :ref:`Reference Types`).

 All applicable operations handle type ``bigint`` as a value type (see